Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 8. Click the [CREATE] button in the bottom right corner.
     The new workflow has been created.
 The *New workflow* window is closed.
 The workflow editor with the defined start and end places is displayed.

+    >[Info] Scroll the mouse wheel to zoom in or out.
+Make sure that the mouse pointer is placed on a workflow element.
+If necessary, change your scroll wheel settings to adjust the zoom levels.

     ![Workflow editor new](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditorNew.png "[Workflow editor new]")